calltelemetry/calltelemetry/kubernetes/README.md

 #### Optionally Setting Up Secondary Nodes

-3 Nodes is typical for a Kubenretes cluster, but you can skip this step and just run a single node.
+3 Nodes is typical for a Kubernetes cluster, but you can skip this step and just run a single node.

 1. **Install K3s on Secondary Nodes**
    Join secondary nodes to the K3s cluster.
 Note the token value, and the primary node IP address.